karussel/CopseArena-Game/README.md

 - I couldn't find your text-based data.
 Create a root folder "data/" and put all your JSON files in there.

+# Henry comments 27/April
+- Your changelog needs more entries.
+At least, I hope you're working more than this :)
+- I'm still not sure where your game data files are.
+You need to get to this very quickly, as you can't start building your game until you can at least load the levels/world of your game.
+So work on getting loading working (from data files) asap.

 --------------------------------------
 Github Link: https://github.com/karussel/CopseArena-Game/edit/master/README.md